 Soprano Carol Ann Allred is equally at home in oratorio, opera, chamber music and recital repertoire.
-She has appeared as soprano soloist with Robert Shaw and the Atlanta Symphony Orchestra and Chorus, the Salt Lake Mormon Tabernacle Choir, the Temple Square Chorale and Orchestra, the Pittsburgh Symphony Orchestra with Lorin Mazel, the Omaha Symphony Orchestra, Rochester Philharmonic Orchestra, Utah Symphony, Naples Philharmonic, Israeli Chamber Orchestra, Boston Baroque, New England Bach Festival, St. Cecelia Chamber Orchestra, the Detroit Oratorio Society, Bach Choir of Pittsburgh, Chatham Baroque, and the Pittsburgh New Music Ensemble.
+She has appeared as soprano soloist with Robert Shaw and the Atlanta Symphony Orchestra and Chorus, Mormon Tabernacle Choir, Temple Square Chorale and Orchestra, Pittsburgh Symphony Orchestra with Lorin Mazel, Omaha Symphony Orchestra, Rochester Philharmonic Orchestra, Utah Symphony, Naples Philharmonic, Israeli Chamber Orchestra, Boston Baroque, New England Bach Festival, Salt Lake Choral Artists, Utah Chamber Artists, Detroit Oratorio Society, Bach Choir of Pittsburgh, Chatham Baroque, the Pittsburgh New Music Ensemble and many others.

-Her most recent operatic performances include leading roles in Mozart's Le Nozze di Figaro at the Boston Early Music Festival, Handel’s Semele with the Detroit Symphony, Ravel’s L’enfant et les Sortileges with Lorin Mazel and the Pittsburgh Symphony, and Mozart’s Die Zauberflöte with the Opera Theater of Pittsburgh.
+Her operatic performances include leading roles in Mozart's Le Nozze di Figaro at the Boston Early Music Festival, Handel’s Semele with the Detroit Oratorio Society, Ravel’s L’enfant et les Sortileges with Lorin Mazel and the Pittsburgh Symphony, and Mozart’s Die Zauberflöte with the Opera Theater of Pittsburgh.
 In addition, she has performed leading roles in Mozart’s Don Giovanni, Cosi Fan Tutte, and La Finta Giardiniera as well as Verdi's Rigoletto, Cavalli's La Calisto, Ward's The Crucible, Mechem's Tartuffe, the world premiere of Murray Boren's Emma, and a memorable concert performance of Gluck's Orfeo with Jan DeGaetani and Lucy Shelton.

 Ms. Allred began her vocal training at Brigham Young University as a student of Margaret Woodward and received the Bachelor of Music Degree in Vocal Pedagogy.
 She continued her musical studies with Jan DeGaetani and Masako Toribara at the Eastman School of Music where she completed the degrees Master of Music and Doctor of Musical Arts in Vocal Performance.